-As cited in a USEPA waiver decision, both areas are designated nonattainment for SO_2 as a result of monitored and modeled exceedances in the 1970s.
-Since that time, changes have been made to these power generation facilities.
-In accordance with 40 CFR Parts 80 and 86, both plants were rebuilt, upgrading their emission controls in the 1990s.
-Based on these improvements, Guam has submitted a redesignation request to USEPA for the Piti area.
-The pending redesignation request shows that the Piti power plant is now in attainment.
-In addition, as both plants are located on the western side of the island and the trade winds blow persistently from east-to-west (Section 5.1.1.5), the impact of the SO_2 emissions on the people of Guam from the power plants is reduced.
-Mobile sources, such as cars, are a minor contributor to SO_2 emissions.
+Both areas are designated nonattainment for SO_2 as a result of monitored and modeled exceedences in the 1970s prior to implementing changes to power generation facilities.
+According to 40 CFR Parts 80 and 86, in the 1990's both plants were rebuilt, upgrading their emission controls.
+Guam has submitted a redesignation request to EPA.
+That pending redesignation request shows that they are now in attainment.
+An emissions inventory shows that the power plants are the major source of SO_2 on Guam.
+Both plants are on the western side of the island.
+The Trade Winds blow persistently from east-to-west, further lessening the impact of the SO_2 emissions on the people of Guam from the power plants.
+Mobile sources, like cars, are a minor contributor to the SO_2 emission budget.